What's The Reebok Stadium

 some industrial units) in this area.

 There is also the Beehive Pub near to the ground where you can also park your car (see below).
 Otherwise alcohol is served within the ground, although for some games such as local derbies, the Club opt not to sell any.
-Alcohol available inside the ground, includes; Carling (£3.20), Worthingtons (£3), Magners (£3.30) and Echo Falls Wine (£3.70).
+Alcohol available inside the ground, includes; Carling (£3.50), Worthingtons (£3.40) and Magners (£3.70).
 In another good move then the Club allow your to pre-order and pay for your half time drinks, before the game has kicked off, through the purchase of tokens.
 Thus making it quicker to get your hands on your interval liquid refreshments.

 There are a number of bars on the nearby Middlebrook Retail Park (Reebok Stadium is on the Middlebrook Retail estate).
 However most of these have bouncers on the doors that only admit home fans on production of a matchday or season ticket, There are though plenty of eating outlets on the Retail Park; KFC, Burger King, Pizza Hut, Subway and a Bolton Wanderers themed McDonalds as well as several other themed restaurants.